 Day 17 — Florence

-For those who selected Track 1.9 Language Option, there’s a morning language class.
+For those who selected the Language lessons, there’s a morning language class.
+For all others, the day is at leisure.

 Day 19 — Florence